NathanWalker/angular-seed-advanced/README.md

 An **advanced** seed project for Angular 2 apps grown out of [Minko Gechev's](https://github.com/mgechev) [angular2-seed](https://github.com/mgechev/angular2-seed).
 This seed inherits all the genetics of its parent and will continually grow alongside it mirroring any changes to the underlying roots.

-**Free Advice**: If your project is intended to target a single platform (i.e, web only), then [angular2-seed](https://github.com/mgechev/angular2-seed) is likely more than suitable for your needs.
+**Advice**: If your project is intended to target a single platform (i.e, web only), then [angular2-seed](https://github.com/mgechev/angular2-seed) is likely more than suitable for your needs.
 However if your project goals are to target multiple platforms (web, native mobile and native desktop), with powerful out of the box library support and highly configurable/flexible testing options, then you might want to keep reading.

 ### Features